Shopify/hydrogen-v1/docs/components/primitive/image.md

 ## Required fields

-When using the `data` prop, the `Image` component requires the following fields from the the Storefront API's [Image object](https://shopify.dev/api/storefront/reference/common-objects/image).
+When using the `data` prop, the `Image` component requires the following fields from the Storefront API's [Image object](https://shopify.dev/api/storefront/reference/common-objects/image).

 ```graphql